teresa-canasbajo/bdd-driveratt/eye_tracking/preprocessing/README.md

 To install: pip install pupil-apriltags

-Make sure to update (1) tags & (2) tags_corner_attribute parameters in detect_tags_and_surfaces() to detect surface.
+Make sure to update detect_tags_and_surfaces() arguments, (1) tags & (2) tags_corner_attribute, called in surface_detection.py, with your tag ids.
 Current version detects 1 surface.
-If there are multiple surfaces, turn off surface detector by making surfaceMap False in import_pl()
+If there are multiple surfaces, turn off surface detector by making surfaceMap False in preprocess_et()

 Frames from world recording are saved into your data directory /frames.
 Note that it may take some time to create.

-Make createSurfaceFrame True in detect_tags_and_surfaces() to save frames annotated with surfaces into your data directory /frames/surface_frames.
+Make the argument createSurfaceFrame True in detect_tags_and_surfaces(), called in surface_detection.py, to save frames annotated with surfaces into your data directory /frames/surface_frames.
 Note that it may take some time to create.

 ### IDE: